llamasoft/martin_solve/README.md

 Boring Stuff
 ------------

-The script also has two constant values that can be menually tweaked.
+The script also has two constant values that can be manually tweaked.
 * FEE - A flat rate fee per bet.
-This is useful for some spplications (bitcoin betting).
+This is useful for some applications (bitcoin betting).
 * ITER - Number of binary search iterations when solving the geometric sum.

 This script will not solve instances where the bet increment is less than 1.
 It just doesn't make sense.